Dry Face Skin: Causes, Remedies & Skincare Routine

 7. Hydrate from the Inside

-Topical products help, but internal hydration is equally important.
+Topical products help, but internal hydration matters too.

-Healthy fats support the lipid layer of your skin, improving its ability to retain moisture.
+Healthy fats support the lipid layer of your skin, improving its ability to retain moisture from within.

 8. Use Weekly Hydrating Face Masks